akiUp/ICSonPy/README.md

 sudo python3 process.py
 ```

-by default server will start on current machine ip and port 502
+by default server will start on current machine's ip and port 502

+Lightweight VM image with autorun of process.py script is planned

 ## HMI Visualization Example